The first question you have to ask yourself is: what do you want to feel more secure about? In other words, what do you need insurance for?

 - Bringing care into your home so you can age in place

 - Supporting your family financially if you live with them in your old age

 - Protecting your personal savings from the sometimes high cost of care

 - Paying for care at home or at a facility

-In short, this type of insurance can protect your bank account and you if you need additional support as you get older.
+In short, this type of insurance can protect you and your bank account if you need additional support to help with day-to-day living.

-And there you have it – we’ve covered 7 types of insurance products.
-There’s plenty more types of products to discover.
-At Prospr, we can help you plan your future in a way that makes you feel secure by helping you find and purchase the right insurance for you and your family.
-It’s all part of our uniquely holistic approach that combines your wealth, health and insurance in one easy-to-plan package.
+At Prospr, we can help you plan your future in a way that gives you peace of mind by helping you find and purchase the right insurance for you and your family.
+It’s all part of our holistic approach that combines your wealth, health and insurance in one easy-to-plan package.
 Let’s talk.